LUCAS® Aerobic wastewater treatment

 energy and chemical usage, leading to a lower total cost of ownership.

-The embedded AGS process in the compact and cost-effective LUCAS® Cyclic Activated Sludge technology of makes it a sustainable solution for modern wastewater management.
+The embedded DS process in the compact and cost-effective LUCAS® Cyclic Activated Sludge technology of makes it a sustainable solution for modern wastewater management.

 - High Settling Velocity & Surface Loading Rate